 Gudni Th.
 Johannesson

-Guðni is married to Eliza Jean Reid, whom he met while they were both studying at Oxford University.
-Eliza is from Canada and studied modern history at Oxford University and international relations at Trinity College, University of Toronto.
+President Jóhannesson is married to Eliza Jean Reid, whom he met while they were both studying at Oxford University.
+Canadian by birth, Eliza studied modern history at Oxford University and international relations at Trinity College, University of Toronto.
 Guðni and Eliza have been living in Iceland since 2003.
 Their children are Duncan Tindur (b.
 2007), Donald Gunnar (b.
 2009), Sæþór Peter (b.
 2011) and Edda Margrét (b.
 2013).
-Rut (b.
-1994) is Guðni’s eldest child, from his previous marriage to Elín Haraldsdóttir, business administrator and artist.
+Jóhannesson´s eldest child is Rut (b.
+1994), from his previous marriage to Elín Haraldsdóttir.

 Before taking office as President in 2016, Jóhannesson was Professor of History at the University of Iceland.
 He had previously taught at the University of Iceland, Reykjavik University, Bifröst University and at the University of London.
 As an academic, his focus of research has been on the formation of Iceland´s foreign relations, constitutional matters, and contemporary history.
 His publications include numerous scholarly articles on topics such as the Anglo-Icelandic Cod Wars, Iceland´s support for Baltic independence, and the 2008 economic crisis in Iceland.
 In addition, he has written several books on modern Icelandic history, including a book on the Icelandic presidency which was published shortly after he took office himself in 2016.
 He has received a variety of recognitions for his works, and in 2017 he was awarded an honorary degree by Queen Mary University.

 President Jóhannesson is an active sport enthusiast and an advocate for public health.
 He is patron to the National Olympic and Sports Association of Iceland and the Icelandic Youth Association, among others.